Last Updated: October 14, 2019

 When you visit a Digital Media Property that uses our technology, we collect certain information about you and your device (“User Information“).
 Some of this information (including for example your IP addresses and certain unique device identifiers), may identify a particular computer, mobile device, television, or other device, and may be considered “personal data” in some jurisdictions, including the European Union.

 We do not collect any “sensitive” or “special categories of personal data” as defined under European data protection laws.

 Other technologies: Additionally, we use other technologies, including local storage, to collect User Information in order to assist with the delivery of ads and to provide reporting to our customers.

 In addition, we also work with third party advertising platforms that separately collect and use User Information to enable our and their customers to deliver targeted advertisements using our advertising technology.
-As an example, we work with companies that use information about your visits to various websites or applications across multiple devices in order to provide you content and ads of interest across those devices.
+As an example, we work with companies that use information about your visits to various websites or applications across multiple devices in order to provide you content and ads of interest across devices that they think are associated with you or your household, including web browsers, mobile apps, and televisions.
 Our customers may use this third-party data in combination with your User Information to deliver you targeted ads across multiple devices.

-We primarily use the User Information we collect to enable our clients to buy and sell advertising space on Digital Media Properties.
-In particular, our customers use information we provide, in conjunction with other information they have independently collected, to deliver end users targeted advertising they believe will be of particular interest to those users based on interests that might be inferred from the User Information that we collect.
+We primarily use the User Information we collect to provide to our clients to buy and sell advertising space on Digital Media Properties.
+In particular, our customers use information we provide, in conjunction with other information they have independently collected, to deliver end users targeted advertising they believe will be of particular interest to those users .
 For more information about how targeted advertising works, you can visit the Network Advertising Initiative’s (“NAI”) educational page at http://www.networkadvertising.org/understanding-online-advertising/how-does-it-work.